-This MERHAB solicitation provides an opportunity for investigators to propose research projects for HABs in the Gulf of Mexico, and the Caribbean and Pacific Islands, as defined in Section I.A.2.
+This MERHAB solicitation provides an opportunity for investigators to propose research projects for HABs in the South Atlantic, Mid-Atlantic, and Northeast Atlantic, as defined in Section I.A.2.

-The primary goal of the MERHAB Program is to mitigate HAB impacts by incorporating products generated from past or ongoing HAB research programs into existing monitoring and forecasting programs in HAB-impacted coastal regions.
+The primary goal of the MERHAB Program is to mitigate HAB impacts by incorporating products generated from past or ongoing research programs including ECOHAB, OHHI, Sea Grant, the NSF/NIEHS Centers for Oceans and Human Health, the Integrated Ocean Observing System and its Regional Associations into existing monitoring and forecasting programs in HAB-impacted coastal regions and by providing the validation, comparison to existing technologies, and training needed to effectively utilize those products.
+Further MERHAB can incorporate the evolving observing system infrastructure into existing HAB monitoring and forecasting programs.
 MERHAB is not intended to provide long-term support for routine monitoring efforts, but to help build sustainable regional partnerships infused with new technologies that provide managers with crucial information in time for critical decisions needed to mitigate HAB impacts.

-The MERHAB program will consider support of studies ranging from relatively small, targeted laboratory or field studies by individual investigators or small teams, to regional-scale studies involving larger teams of investigators conducting coordinated, well-integrated, multi-disciplinary field programs.
+The MERHAB program will consider support of projects ranging from relatively small, targeted laboratory or field studies by individual investigators or small teams, to regional-scale studies involving larger teams of investigators conducting coordinated, well-integrated, multi-disciplinary field programs.
 Details for each type of project are provided below: